Popsicle7791/french-arcade/README.md

 All wordlists are pre-determined, and there are no places on the website which accept user-entered content so without the use of developer features, the page cannot be altered by students..

 As French Learning Arcade is a simple webpage, it can be run locally if your security policies require it.
-The full code is available for download here, and can be adapted to suit your needs.
+The full code is available for download from this repo, and can be adapted to suit your needs.

-For a live version of the site, which contains no ads or tracking whatsoever, please click here.
+For a live version of the site, which contains no ads or tracking whatsoever, please [click here.](https://french.otonabee.net)